 Pipe coverings are also affordable at £5 to £7 per metre.
 The amount you spend depends on the pipe size you have at home and how much coverage you want.

-You may spend a few bucks when insulating, but rest assured that this small investment will go a long way in cutting energy bills costs and saving the environment.
+You may spend a few bucks when insulating a hot water tank, but rest assured that this small investment will go a long way in cutting energy bills costs and saving the environment.

 Additional Ways to Cut Household Bills

 Paying off energy bills monthly can cause strain on the pocket in the long run.
 Energy-saving measures such as learning how to insulate your hot water tank is one of the tricks in saving energy.

 If you want to save more energy, here are the things you can do to cut unnecessary bill spending:

 Always Inspect for Leaks

 Leaks increase both your water and energy bills.
 Knowing when a leak occurs is vital so you can manage it at the soonest possible time.
 To do this, install a flood ring using caulk to hold it to the floor.
 Add a shutoff valve or alarm that can alert you about the damage.

 Without proper home insulation, you are wasting precious energy from too much heat loss.
 All your efforts to insulate your central heating system are in vain since the home itself expels heat instead of securing it within.